-In 2014, global Islamic financial assets reached an all-time-high of $2 trillion mark as expected by the industry pundits earlier.
+In 2021, global Islamic financial assets reached an all-time high of more than $4 trillion marks as expected by the industry pundits earlier.
 With the completion of the phase of creating a niche for itself, Islamic finance is now set to reach new horizons.
-A lot of work has been done in giving Islamic banking & finance an international standard.
+A lot of work has been done in giving the Islamic banking & finance industry an international standard.

-However, the figure is still less than 1% of global financial assets.
-It clearly demonstrates that we are still a long way to go before we are taken seriously as a viable alternative to the conventional financial system.
+However, the figure is still around 1% of global financial assets.
+It demonstrates that we are still a long way to go before we are taken seriously as a viable alternative to the conventional financial system.

-I have seen so many people/organizations lecturing and providing training to interested people in the finance industry without even knowing the basics of what Islamic Finance is.
+I have seen so many people/organizations lecturing and providing training to interested people in the finance industry without even knowing the basics of Islamic finance.
 This is hurting the industry badly as they are not able to fully persuade their clients to consider the discipline of Islamic finance seriously.
-We need to setup certain standards and qualifications for the trainers to make sure that only the right type of information is passed on to the clients.
+We need to set up certain standards and qualifications for the trainers to make sure that only the right type of information is passed on to the interested clients.

-#2: Conduct Seminars/Conferences To Reach Out The Not-Yet-Convinced Players/Stakeholders
+Conduct Seminars/Conferences To Reach Out to the Not-Yet-Convinced Players/Stakeholders

-We need to have more enthusiastic promoters and evangelists in the Islamic Finance industry who can go out to the world to herald the dawn of a newly-discovered economic system which provide a serious alternative to the conventional financial system and prove its resillience in the wake of both micro and macro levels.
+We need to have more enthusiastic promoters and evangelists in the Islamic finance industry who can go out to herald the dawn of a newly-discovered economic system that provides a serious alternative to the conventional financial system and prove its resilience in the wake of micro and macro-financial shocks.

-#4: Conduct Extensive Research On Unresolved Issues In Islamic Finance Head On
+Conduct Extensive Research on Unresolved Issues in Islamic Finance Head On

-Some research organizations such ISRA from Malaysia and academics such as Abbas Mirakhor, Umer Chapra, Late Dr. Ziuddin Ahmad, Fahim Khan, and others have done of groundwork in the area of Islamic financing, credit creation and control, and, deposit mobilization sides have been taken for granted so far.
-The available literature on these subjects and many is scanty, controversial and inconclusive.
+Some research organizations such as ISRA from Malaysia and academics such as Abbas Mirakhor, Umer Chapra, Late Dr. Ziauddin Ahmad, Dr. Fahim Khan, and others have done the groundwork in the area of Islamic financing.
+Credit creation and control and deposit mobilization sides have been taken for granted so far.
+The available literature on these subjects and many other related topics are scanty, controversial, and inconclusive.

-New generation of Islamic economists have to rise up to the challenge and provide authentic solutions to the unresolved issues in the field of Islamic Finance.
+A new generation of Islamic economists has to rise to the challenge and provide authentic solutions to the unresolved issues in the field of Islamic Finance.

-Although, there are some publications, magazines, newspapers and other outlets which are making strenuous efforts to spread the word out to the general public as well as professionals and other stakeholders in the conventional finance industry, quality of these mediums is not yet up to the par.
+Although, there are some publications, magazines, newspapers, and other outlets such as ours which are making efforts to spread the word out to the general public, as well as professionals and other stakeholders in the conventional finance industry, the quality of these mediums, is not yet up to par.